 Fear is another emotion that holds people back from getting a full experience of life.
 Read about emotional control, practice it, and talk to people that have a great sense of when they should cry and when they should laugh.
 You’ll be able to harness the power of emotions and use them to greatly amplify the efforts you are taking towards our goals.

-There are some things in life that don’t need to take up mental RAM, and would actually work out better if we didn’t have to think about them.
-Our diet is one of them as I already mentioned, but other things such as our morning routines, exercise routines, our writing patterns and our commutes to work, don’t deserve to be given a second thought once we’ve mastered them.
+There are some things in life that don’t need to take up mental RAM and would actually work out better if we didn’t have to think about them.
+Our diet is one of them as I already mentioned, but other things such as our morning routines, exercise routines, our writing patterns, and our commutes to work don’t deserve to be given a second thought once we’ve mastered them.

-Many people come to my site looking for suicide advice, and I think the number one reason that people consider it is a lack of a firm grasp on their life purpose.
-Even if you aren’t suicidal there’s still a huge difference between getting the maximum out of life and surviving a comfortable existence.
+Many people come to my site looking for suicide advice.
+I think that the number one reason is people’s lack of a firm grasp on their life purpose.
+Even if you aren’t suicidal, there’s still a huge difference between getting the maximum out of life and surviving a comfortable existence.

 The trick to getting the maximum out of life is within the contribution part.
 Contribution is about giving the maximum to life.
 This means being a person that brings large amounts of value into this world, for proper compensation of course.

 I’m personally in limbo on my spiritual development.
-I recently explored orthodox-Judaism, and while much of it resonated with me, I ended up dropping the exploration of this extreme.
+I recently explored orthodox-Judaism and while much of it resonated with me, I ended up dropping the exploration of this extreme.
 It’s important to realize that spiritual development and religion are not necessarily one and the same.

 The essence of spiritual development is rising to a higher-state of consciousness and seeking out the truth in your everyday life.
-By tapping into this energy you’ll be able to relieve stress, find peace, and focus better on the important areas of your life.
+By tapping into this energy, you’ll be able to relieve stress, find peace, and focus better on the important areas of your life.

 The underlying goal behind all of these pillars should be to maintain a balance and reap maximum pleasure from each area of your life.
 You’ll notice that as you reach such balance each pillar will help you in your personal growth.
 Have a great day!